 - SessionFailure: the number of failed WorkSpaces Web session starts.

 Q: Do the WorkSpaces Web APIs log actions in AWS CloudTrail?

 A: Yes.
-To receive a history of WorkSpaces Web API calls made to your account, you can turn on CloudTrail in the AWS Management Console.
+To receive a history of WorkSpaces Web API calls made to your account, you can turn on CloudTrail in the console.